-Holders France reach another World Cup final
+England set up France final with 22-try Wales win

 They continued to rack up scores in the opening 40 minutes and punished errors made by the Australians on their way to a 54-10 half-time lead.

-Australia, who lost 38-8 to England in their opening game, tried to make life difficult for the world's number one side, and made the scoreline more respectable.
-They will hope to build for the future while the French can look forward to Friday's final in Manchester.
+Australia, who lost 38-8 to England in their opening game, tried to make life difficult for the world's number one side, and an improved second-half display made the scoreline more respectable at full-time.

 - A compelling parable on race, power and love: The English - an epic Western drama starring Emily Blunt and Chaske Spencer